Tips for writing an appeal letter

 Constructing the Argument

-If your are appealing on a ‘failure to take account of adverse or medical circumstances’ then you may encounter a problem; namely that adequate processes already exist, designed with the intention that students tell their School about their adverse personal circumstances at the time.
+If your are appealing on a ‘failure to take account of adverse or medical circumstances’ then you may encounter a problem; namely that adequate processes already exist, designed with the intention that students tell their School about their adverse personal circumstances at the time they happen.

 If you have not followed these procedures but now want your adverse circumstances to be taken into account, you will need to explain in your appeal letter why you did not follow the procedures.